Drive Business Value with The Enterprise SaaS Management Framework

 SaaS is not purchased or used like traditional software and cannot be managed like it.

 What should you be thinking about as you being your SaaS Management journey?
-Review the three questions you should be asking yourself before jumping in here.
+Review the three questions you should be asking yourself before jumping in here, and learn how to build your business case here.

 ABOUT THE AUTHOR